21 Sep Exercising after Breast Reduction

 Reduced Pain and Discomfort

 - Feeling More Comfortable: One of the first signs that you’re ready to start exercising again is a noticeable reduction in pain and discomfort.
-In the days immediately following your surgery, even simple movements can be painful.
-As you heal, you’ll find that this discomfort starts to lessen
+In the days immediately following your surgery, even basic movements can be painful.
+As you heal, you’ll find that this discomfort starts to reduce.

 Increased Range of Motion